alex-nuclearboy/nucleon-momentum-distribution/README.md

 -   **Deuteron Analysis:** Uses Paris [[1](<https://doi.org/10.1016/0370-2693(81)90659-6>)] and CD-Bonn [[2](https://doi.org/10.1103/PhysRevC.63.024001)] nucleon-nucleon potentials for calculations of nucleon momentum distribution in a deuteron, derived from parameters specified in a JSON configuration file.
 -   **N\*(1535) Resonance in <sup>3</sup>He:** The tool converts N\* momentum values from fm<sup>-1</sup> to GeV/c and normalises the distribution, facilitating the visualisation of the N\* momentum distribution within the <sup>3</sup>He nucleus.
 Additionally, it provides comparative visualisations of proton momentum distributions in <sup>3</sup>He.

-These momentum distributions can be used in conjunction with the simulation tools available in the [WASA-Simulations](https://github.com/alex-nuclearboy/WASA-Simulations) repository to perform comprehensive nuclear reaction simulations.

 ## Software Dependencies

 The codebase is built upon the [ROOT](https://root.cern) data analysis framework, renowned for its powerful processing and visualisation capabilities in particle physics and beyond.